9. Reducing Hallucinations

 Eliminating hallucinations is one of the holy grails of language modeling.
 So far, no technique has been shown to bring the risk of incorrect claims to zero.
 There are some methods, however, that we can use to reduce their number.

-LLMs are most prone to hallucinating when they use their parametric memory: the calculations the model has learned through its training process.
-These calculations were optimized to predict the next word in a sequence.
-Whether these predicted words together express a fact was never part of the equation.
-You could argue that when they do, this is more a byproduct of the training process than its explicit goal: it merely follows from the situation that the training data contains more correct than incorrect information.
-If the claim that the earth is flat outnumbered the earth is round, an LLM trained on that data would happily become a flat earther.
+When you’re concerned about hallucinations, the single most important question to ask is where the language model gets its information from.
+LLMs are most prone to hallucinating when they use their parametric memory: the statistics they have learned while they were trained to predict the next word in a sequence.
+During their initial training stage, the factuality of the generated word sequence was never part of the equation.
+You could argue that it is more a byproduct of the initial training than its explicit goal: it merely follows from the situation that the training data contains more correct than incorrect information.

 One way to reduce the frequency of hallucinations, is to give the model a reliable source to consult.
 Many chatbots, like ChatGPT and Claude, allow users to upload a file and ask questions about it.
 Some can even be connected to a cloud service like Google Drive or OneDrive and read all the files users have stored there.
 Providing the model with one or more such reliable sources reduces the number of hallucinations, but does not bring it down to zero.
 It is still essential to check all important information.